Supreme Court blocks, for now, new deportations under 18th century wartime law

 “ICE informed F.G.M. that these papers were coming from the President, and that he will be deported even if he did not sign it,” Brown wrote.

-ACLU attorney Lee Gelernt said in a Friday evening hearing before District Judge James E. Boasberg in Washington, D.C., that the administration initially moved Venezuelans to its south Texas immigration facility for deportation.
-But, since a judge banned deportations in that area, it has funneled them to the Bluebonnet facility, where no such order exists.
+Gelernt said in a Friday evening hearing before District Judge James E. Boasberg in Washington, D.C., that the administration initially moved Venezuelans to its south Texas immigration facility for deportation.
+But since a judge banned deportations in that area, it has funneled them to the Bluebonnet facility, where no such order exists.
 He said witnesses reported the men were being loaded on buses Friday evening to be taken to the airport.

 With Hendrix not agreeing to the ACLU’s request for an emergency order, the group turned to Boasberg, who initially halted deportations in March.
 The Supreme Court ruled the orders against deportation could only come from judges in jurisdictions where immigrants were held, which Boasberg said made him powerless Friday.